unicorn-fail/dreditor/RELEASING.md

 2. Make a commit with just the version bump.
 Something like `git commit -m 'Dreditor vMAJOR.MINOR.PATCH'`.
 3. Tag that commit, ensuring that you provide a message so we get an annotated tag.
-Like this: `git tag -m vMAJOR.MINOR.PATCH vMAJOR.MINOR.PATCH`
+Like this: `git tag -m MAJOR.MINOR.PATCH MAJOR.MINOR.PATCH`
 4. Push the commit and the tag: `git push --follow-tags`
 5. Notify Mark Carver of this tag so he can create the Chrome and Safari browser extensions.